Stage 1 HSIE Geography | Zero litter challenge incursion

 Georges River EEC

-Students will meet Baggy and Jelly-Boy, characters from stories that invite students to explore the impact of litter in our oceans through story, empathy, creativity, and action.
+Students will meet Zero, Baggy and Jelly-Boy, characters from stories that invite students to explore the impact of litter in our oceans through story, empathy, creativity, and action.
 They will play high-energy land to sea litter relay games and use materials collected from the playground to investigate how materials travel across land to enter our waterways and into the ocean.
 They will then meet a live yabby to build connections with aquatic animals and their need for clean water.

 Connect with our Zero litter in the Georges River learning resources and engage in active citizenship.